chihyang/eopl3/ch08/README.md

 this environment.
 Because it cannot find `ints-1` from the environment, type checking fails.

-The key problem is the inconsistency between type dependency and value dependency.
-One possible way to solve it is to allow *implicit dependency*: all the modules depended by one module in the interface are automatically imported to where the latter is imported.
+The key problem is the inconsistency between type (interface) dependency and value (body) dependency.
+One possible way to solve it is to allow 'implicit dependency': all the modules depended by one module in the interface are automatically imported to where the latter is imported.
 This requires traverse through the module 'dependency graph'.
 (I don't like this approach, maybe a better way?)
 Another simpler way is to ignore the imports in type checker (what I do now), but this will also cause inconsistency between type checker and interpreter.
-Or, maybe, simply discard `import` from this exercise! ;)
+Or, maybe, simply discard `import` from this exercise? ;)